-New data (PDF) provided by ACS and the New York City Family Court shows that while some progress has been made to reunify children with their families more quickly or find new adoptive homes if reunification isn’t possible, nearly 40 percent of children currently in the city’s custody have been in care for more than three years.
+(PDF) provided by ACS and the New York City Family Court shows that while some progress has been made to reunify children with their families more quickly or find new adoptive homes if reunification isn’t possible, nearly 40 percent of children currently in the city’s custody have been in care for more than three years.

 Today’s symposium, titled “The Long Road/One Year Home,” revisited the issues and recommendations outlined inThe Long Road Home: A Study of Children Stranded in New York City Foster Care (PDF) released in November 2009.
 Among many findings, that study reported that in 2008 the average length of stay for children who had been in the city’s foster care system for at least two years was nearly five and a half years – some having lingered in foster care nearly their entire lives.

 “The Long Road Home study was a call to action, which in turn spurred ACS to take significant steps in improving the city’s ability to bring children in foster care home to permanent and loving families,” said Marcia Robinson Lowry, executive director of Children’s Rights.
 “However, we cannot stop there.
 Far too many children languish in foster care in New York City without hope of going home to a stable family, and we must continue to work together to find new and innovative ways to fix this system for those kids.”

 A mix of both promising trends and persistent challenges can be seen in the data released at today’s symposium, including: